How the popular country music Artist, Conway Twitty, taught me a life-long lesson about Agent resilience in the Contact Center.

 So how does Conway Twitty fit into Agent resilience (and who was he?)

 Country music was a big part of our offerings.
-And country music fans were generally sweet, loyal and supportive.
+And country music fans were invariably sweet, loyal and supportive.

-And though it sounds a bit macabre, whenever a popular Artist that we carried passed away, there would always be a marked and sudden upsurge in sales for their work.
+And though it sounds a bit macabre, whenever a popular Artist that we carried passed away, there would always be a sudden upsurge in sales for their work.

-That’s still the same case today – though it’s reflected these days by increases in streaming figures vs. how many ‘units’ were sold.
+That’s still the same case today – though it’s reflected these days by increases in streaming figures vs. how many ‘units’ are sold.

-And an Artist passing way was an event that a Workforce Manager couldn’t really plan for.
+And an Artist passing away was an event that a Workforce Manager couldn’t really plan for in the calendar.

 We relied on our own internal back-up plans and a strong committed Agent workforce to get through most of our unexpected surges.